Caitanyakotla/Capstone--Cloud-DevOps/README.md

   - **run_docker.sh** - This script will build the Docker image of the app and run the app inside the container
   - **upload_docker.sh** - This script uploads the Docker image to Docker hub repository
   - **run_kubernetes.sh** - This script deploys the Docker image to a Kubernetes cluster and runs the app in pods.

+# Perform security scanning of the Docker containers
+static analysis for docker image (output of image can be seen in screenshot/Vulnerablities static analysis)

+# Post-deployment add testing of your application
+# Zero downtime.
+Blue/green deployment allows cutover to happen quickly with no downtime.
+# Instant rollback.
+You can roll back at any time during the deployment process by adjusting the load balancer to direct traffic back to the blue environment.
+The impact of downtime is limited to the time it takes to switch traffic to the blue environment after you detect an issue.
+# Environment separation.
+Blue/green deployment ensures that spinning up a parallel green environment doesn't affect resources that support the blue environment.
+This separation reduces your deployment risk.